Yellow Sea Fan

 Yellow Sea Fan, Pacifigorgia sp.
 Provided by the commercial fishermen in the greater Los Cabos area, Baja California Sur, July 2009.
 Size: 30 cm (12 inches) x 28 cm (11 inches).

-Phylogeny: The Yellow Sea Fan, Pacifigorgia sp., is an octocoral and a member of the Gorgoniidae Family of Gorgonians.
-The genus Pacifigorgia is one of thirteen genera in that family, and it consists of thirty-seven species.
-In Mexico, Yellow Sea Fans are known as abanico del mar amarillo or abanico marino amarillo.
+Phylogeny: The Yellow Sea Fan, Pacifigorgia sp., is an octocoral member of the Gorgoniidae Family of Gorgonians.
+The genus Pacifigorgia is one of thirteen genera in the Gorgoniidae family, and it consists of thirty-seven species.
+They are known in Mexico as Abanico del Mar Amarillo and Abanico Marino Amarillo.
 We have restricted our identification to the genus level, because accurate identification of species within this genus requires microscopic examination of the endoskeletal spicules.
+The genus name Pacifigorgia is a modern adaptation of the Greek words meaning “Eastern Pacific gorgonian”.

-Morphology: The Yellow Sea Fan has widely spaced interconnected branches that are yellowish in color with white polyps that can vary in height from 10 cm (3.9 inches) to 60 cm (2 feet 0 inches).
+Morphology: Yellow Sea Fans are colonial soft corals with widely spaced, lattice-like, interconnected branches.
+The branches grow as a single plane.
+They are yellowish in color with white polyps.
+Yellow Sea Fans can vary in height from 10 cm (3.9 inches) to 60 cm (2 feet 0 inches).

 Predators: Information specific to predation of Yellow Sea Fans is not documented, however nudibranchs are a common predator on other Gorgonians.

-Reproduction: Yellow Sea Fans reproduce both asexually and sexually.
-Sexual reproduction occurs through broadcast spawning.
-The fertilized eggs hatch into planktonic larva, which drift until they find a suitable location, attach to the substrate, and begin their sessile life.
+Reproduction: Yellow Sea Fan colonies are gonochoric (male or female for life) and reproduce both asexually and sexually.
+Sexual reproduction occurs through broadcast spawning, with external fertilization.
+The fertilized eggs develop into planktonic larva, which drift until they find a suitable location, attach to the substrate, and begin their sessile life.

 Ecosystem Interactions: Information specific to the relationships of Yellow Sea Fans with other species has not been documented.
 Many sea fan species host epibionts such as bryozoans.